dm20/Senior-Project/README.md

 are the programs used to analyze the spectral data produced by the OCT system.

 ## Status:
 Currently we are working on simplifying the camera system's hardware.
-We are also calibrating the OCT system; so far we are using spectral data simulated in MATLAB to calculate the height of a sample at a single point.
+We are also calibrating the OCT system; so far we are using spectral data simulated in MATLAB to calculate the height of a sample at a single point in the GUI.

 <img src="images/lmuseaver.jpg" width="110" hspace="5">    <img src="images/1024px-Python-logo-notext.svg.png" width="40" hspace="5">    <img src="images/Raspberry_Pi_Logo.svg.png" width="30" hspace="5">
 <img src="images/realvnc.jpg" width="40" hspace="3">